toolbits/imagingAPFS/README.md

 So, "asr imagescan" and "asr restore" goes to fail.
 We have to mount image first by "hdiutil attach", then use "asr restore" command.

-When we do this process in booted by macos USB installer, "asr restore"'s last process will be fail.
+When we do this process in booted by macos USB installer, last process of "asr restore" will be fail.
 Because last process is inverting APFS container process, but, macos USB installer has no apfs_invert command.
 We need do this process in standard installed macos system or inject apfs_invert to macos USB installer's BaseSystem.dmg.